As we all know, moving and living in a new country may be a challenging time.

 The possibilities with this are endless and different depending on your own individual hobbies and what you enjoyed doing back home.
 The benefit of finding friends this way is that you can make friends with whom you have something in common with, so it’ll be much easier for the both of you to have something to talk about.
 This may be difficult and possibly require you to tap into the powers of Google or Facebook searches, but it pays off.

 These are just a few of many ways to make Korean friends during your stay in Korea.
-I am sure there are many other ways to befriend the locals, but here can be a good start.
+There are many other ways to befriend the locals, but here can be a good start.
+Not living in Korea yet?
+There’s still plenty of ways to make Korean friends outside of Korea.